CEMeNT-PSAAP/MCDC-TNT/README.md

 tally dt: 1                     #time inbetween census snap shots max time: 20                    #time of simulation end

 file output: True               #should it output flux and stats? if a special file name is desiered supple in command line

 error plot: True                #produce the error plot? flux plot: True                 #produce the flux plot?

 #Issues might arries for gpus without the ability to do 64bit math
 #note that native python "float" is a 64bit
 floating point accuracy: float #float (np.float32) double (np.float64)

-phase space vec: 4      #our data structure deffinition
+phase space vec: 4              #defining actual static size of phase space vectors

 ```